code-not-found/code-not-found.github.io/_posts/sping-ws/2017-12-08-spring-ws-timeout-example.md

 The `WebServiceTemplate` will now throw an exception in case a timeout occurs.
 As such we need to handle this in our `TicketAgentClient` implementation.

-We add a try/catch block around the `marshalSendAndReceive()` in order to catch the timeout exception.
+We add a try/catch block around the `marshalSendAndReceive()` method in order to catch the timeout exception.
 If the exception occurs we log it and create an empty flight list to be returned.

 ``` java
 package com.codenotfound.ws.client;